shahar92323/feed-the-cat/README.md

 ### What can be improved:

 * Python code.
-* Create Lambda functions on VPC (private subnets) and create VPCEndpoints to point S3 and DynamoDB using private tunnel.
+* Create Lambda functions on VPC (private subnets) alongside VPCEndpoints to point S3 and DynamoDB using private tunnel.